DANIEL SUMEGI

 BIOGRAPHY

-Daniel Sumegi has sung over one hundred and ten operatic roles on many of the world’s major stages, including the Metropolitan Opera, San Francisco Opera, Los Angeles Opera, Washington National Opera, and Seattle Opera, as well as at Opera Australia in his home country.
-He has also appeared in the opera houses of Bonn, Cologne, Frankfurt and Hamburg, as well as Paris, Barcelona, Tokyo, Hong Kong, Los Angeles and Houston, among many others.
+Daniel Sumegi has sung more than one hundred ten operatic roles on many of the world’s major stages, including The Metropolitan Opera, San Francisco Opera, Los Angeles Opera, Washington National Opera, and Seattle Opera, as well as Opera Australia in his home country.
+He has also appeared in the opera houses of Bonn, Cologne, Frankfurt, and Hamburg, as well as Paris, Barcelona, Tokyo, Hong Kong, Los Angeles, and Houston, among many others.
+Last season, Mr. Sumegi returned to the Met to cover the First Soldier in Salome, and he returned to Carnegie Hall to perform in Mozart’s Requiem.
+This season, Mr. Sumegi will make his Artpark début as Daland in Der fliegende Holländer.

 CRITICAL ACCLAIM